UpCloudLtd/sample-uks-web-app-demo/README.md

 ```
 kubectl get nodes
 ```
-Ones all worker nodes are up, You start testing UKS with what ever application you want, but we have provided here few examples.
+When all worker nodes are up, you start testing UKS with what ever application you want, but we have provided here few examples.

 #### Hello UKS example
+This is a simple web app that can be used to test UKS functionality.
 Create a deployment and expose it to the public Internet over HTTP by running the following commands:

 ```